Is there a blood test for Parkinson's disease diagnosis?

 Why blood tests are important?

-Updates on blood testing
+Progress on blood testing

 There have been studies that tried to find biomarkers from CSF, serum, genetics, and imaging.
 One study has reviewed and laid out the items that are currently being investigated around the world.
 Here in this blog, we will be discussing and focusing on blood tests in serum and genetics.